Jim Derrington

 Charles James Derrington (November 29, 1939 – March 12, 2020) was an American professional baseball player.
 A left-handed pitcher, he spent parts of the 1956 and 1957 seasons as a member of the Chicago White Sox.
 Derrington first appeared in semi-professional baseball at age 13 and was a high school star at age 16 as a hitter and a pitcher, winning a local player of the year award.
 Graduating at an early age, he signed with the White Sox for one of the largest bonuses of his time in 1956.
 Under the bonus rule of the time, he joined the White Sox immediately and went on to start their final game of the 1956 season, becoming the youngest pitcher to do so in the 20th century, and stayed with the team throughout the 1957 campaign.
-Sent back to the minor leagues in 1958, Derrington suffered an elbow injury that ultimately ended his professional career before age 22.
+Sent back to the minor leagues in 1958, Derrington suffered an elbow injury which ultimately ended his professional career before age 22.

 Family and early life

 Derrington was born on November 29, 1939, in Compton, California.
 His father, Charles, played Minor League Baseball in the Cleveland Indians organization.
-An uncle, Herman Reich, had a 17-year professional career that included one year in the major leagues.
+An uncle, Herman Reich, had a 17-year professional career which included one year in the major leagues.

 When Derrington was 13, he pitched alongside his father in semi-pro baseball.
 Derrington entered high school early, a result of having skipped two grades during his elementary school years, but nevertheless had a successful amateur career.
-As a 16-year-old senior in 1956, he was named Los Angeles City player of the year during a season where he recorded an earned run average (ERA) of 0.23 and also had a batting average of .452.
+As a 16-year-old senior in 1956, he was named the Los Angeles City player of the year during a season where he recorded an earned run average (ERA) of 0.23 and also had a batting average of .452.

 Derrington's success drew the attention of many scouts, as well as Commissioner of Baseball Ford Frick, who ruled that Derrington needed to pitch in American Legion Baseball before signing a professional contract.
-He spent the summer playing on a team playing first base, as his father did not let him pitch.
+He spent the summer playing on a team at first base, as his father would not allow him to pitch.
 At season's end, Derrington was approached by White Sox owner Chuck Comiskey, at the recommendation of scout Hollis Thurston and signed him on September 10.
-The team announced him as having received a $50,000 bonus, though in reality the real amount was much higher at $78,000, at that time the second-largest, and ultimately the fourth-largest, bonus given during the years of the bonus rule in Major League Baseball.
+The team announced him as having received a $50,000 bonus, although, in reality, the real amount was much higher at $78,000, at that time being the second-largest, and ultimately the fourth-largest, bonus given during the years of the bonus rule in Major League Baseball.